getbouncer/apidocs/card-scan/android-integration-guide.md

 ### Basic modifications

-To modify text, colors, or padding of the default UI, see the customization documentation.
+To modify text, colors, or padding of the default UI, see the [customization documentation](android-customization-guide.md).

-{% page-ref page="android-customization-guide.md" %}

 ### Extensive modifications